Ruthuvikas/Stress-tweet-detection/README.md

 # Stress-tweet-detection

-Detect panic in tweet and recommand appropriate twitter handler for the user to provide help.
+Detect panic in tweet and recommend appropriate twitter handler for the user to provide help.

 Current approaches:
 Decision-tree classifer